neondatabase/website/content/docs/guides/branch-restore.md

 Adjust your selected timestamp accordingly.

-### Billing for ephemeral endpoints
+### Billing

-Time travel queries leverage Neon's instant branching capability to create a temporary branch and compute endpoint at the selected point in time, which is automatically removed a few moments later after your query is completed.
-These ephemeral endpoints are not listed on the **Branches** page or in a CLI or API list branches request &#8212; however, you can see the history of operations related to the creation and deletion of the ephemeral branch on the **Operations** page:
+Time travel queries leverage Neon's instant branching capability to create a temporary branch and compute endpoint at the selected point in time, which is automatically removed once you are done your time travel querying.
+The endpoints are ephemeral: they are not listed on the **Branches** page or in a CLI or API list branches request.

+However, you can see the history of operations related to the creation and deletion of the ephemeral branch on the **Operations** page:

 - start_compute
 - create_branch